axibase/atsd/installation/uninstalling.md

 # Uninstalling

-In order to uninstall ATSD or prepare the current installation for a reinstall please use the commands below.
+Execute the commands below to uninstall ATSD or prepare the current installation for a reinstallation.

-*These commands will not remove any data stored in ATSD and any log files; they will remain in the `/opt/atsd` directory.*
+> These commands will **not** remove data stored in ATSD and any log files; they will remain in the `/opt/atsd` directory.*

 ## Debian Package